qyang-newrelic/fluentbit-config/README.md

 # fluentbit-config

-# Some Examples to process log data using New Relic Infra agent (Fluentbit)
+# Use New Relic Infra agent (Fluentbit) to process logs

 ## Process Log data using LUA filter
 ```